muksiddheswar/Reinforcement-Learning-Ensemble/discussion.md

 * Small maze
     - Very similar results
         + within standard deviation
     - we can tell something about the rank voting that there is still a minor bug that could have influence
+    - variation of parameters
+        + gamma